mealet/tpl-lang/README.md

 * LLVM Library: [Inkwell]
 * Colored Terminal Library: [Colored]

+## 💡 Installation
+1. Install any of these C compilers: `clang`, `gcc`, `cc`.
+2. Download latest version for you'r system from releases/
+3. Unpack it anywhere.
+4. Add to you'r PATH environment (optional).

 ## 🦛 Building
 1. Download or clone this repository to your computer.
 2. Install **[Rust]** language.